sdm-lang/emacs-sdml-mode/README.md

 # Installing

 Currently the package is not published and so installation has to be done manually.

+## Install manually

 First clone the Git repository to a local path.

 ```bash
 > git clone https://github.com/johnstonskj/emacs-sdml-mode.git